Wyntuition/jekyll-now/todo/02-work-internal.md

 ##### Appraisal notes, 3rd party, what to go on form

 - Senior developer, Scrum Master, tech leadership, xpert contributions

 - "S" Worked with developers and stakeholders to analyze stories and provide feedback on scope and priorities.

 - Owned Billing requirements and techincal implementation, yielding a very critical, financially sensitive functionality successfully free of significant bugs.
 - Flexibility was stellar in dealing with a client hard to influence, resulting in long hours for extended periods, but being central in yielding a successful product in a crunched timeframe.

 - Willing to switch stacks to join the myUSCIS team.

+- Well-focused in xPert initatives, with steady output.
+Consider building on your current EF Core focus, by either going deeper with related tech talked, or wider with related components of things used with it like ASP.NET Core, various data stores it can work with or Azure (just examples).

 "- Seth is intelligent, hard-working, professional, and a good teammate.